 Don’t let the humorous title fool you; rodents are no laughing matter when it comes to protecting your car.

-We have had many customers come in with ‘check engine’ lights, wiring issues, overheating in the engine, and many other problems.
+We’ve had customers come in with ‘check engine’ lights, electronic glitches, engine overheating, and many other problems.
 Sometimes, the solution to those can take days or possibly weeks to diagnose and repair.
-However, there have been many cases where all we have to do is pop the hood and look for evidence of rodents.
-The most catastrophic case we have dealt with was rodents chewing up every wire harness in a Porsche 997; wiring harnesses had to be ordered from Germany, specific to the VIN of the vehicle…and that bill was over $12,000!
+However, there have been many cases where all we have to do is pop the hood and the evidence is obvious.
+The most catastrophic case we have dealt with was rodents chewing up harnesses in a 2014 991 Turbo S. The car totaled and the insurance company paid out $120,000!

 You might be thinking, “I live in Scottsdale: “The Most Livable City”.
 No way do I have rats near my home!”
 We know…it’s hard to believe, but it is a sad fact that rodents find a way to scurry into the most unassuming places.
 So here are our recommendations to you in order to take precautions: